 Since first-degree murder is a more serious crime than second-degree murder, attempted first-degree murder is penalized more severely.

-First degree attempted murder typically carries life in prison with the possibility of parole.
-Second degree attempted murder typically carries a prison sentence of 5 to 15 years – lengthy but not nearly as harsh as with first degree attempted murder.
+First-degree attempted murder typically carries life in prison with the possibility of parole.
+Second-degree attempted murder typically carries a prison sentence of five to 15 years – lengthy but not nearly as harsh as with first degree attempted murder.

 For example, California law imposes the following maximum penalties in attempted murder cases:

-Note that the legal definitions of “attempted first-degree murder” and “attempted second-degree murder” slightly differ under the criminal laws of varying states.
+Note that the meaning of “attempted first-degree murder” and “attempted second-degree murder” slightly differ under the criminal laws of varying states.

-With that said, however, you will likely get convicted of attempted first-degree murder when you:
+With that said, however, you will likely get convicted of attempted first-degree murder if:

-- try to kill a “victim,” and do so with a specific intent to kill and with deliberation and premeditation,
+- you try to kill a person with a specific intent to kill and with deliberation and premeditation,

-- take a direct step or direct action towards killing the human being, and
+- you take a direct step or direct action towards killing the person, and

 Meanwhile, most states define attempted second-degree murder as all other kinds of failed homicides involving no premeditation and no “extreme indifference to the value of human life.”3